jlgr/run_analysis/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-From the whole colection of files whe use the following files:
+From the whole collection of files, the script use the following files:

 1. activity_labels.txt : Links the class labels with their activity name.